Chinese Porcelain

 Events affecting Chinese Porcelain Production and Export

-• Song/Yuan dynasty - presumably early moves (emigration) of Chinese potters to SE Asia
+• Song/Yuan dynasty - presumably earliest moves (emigration) of Chinese potters to SE Asia

 • Export production moves partially to Vietnam, Thailand, etc.